 Wear clothes that flatter you!
-Structure is key, so choose items that have great natural structure, don’t hide your shape, or can be tucked in to create more structure.
-If you have a jacket, waistcoat, or sport coat, that could be a good styling addition.
-You probably won’t regret going a little fancier.
+Choose items that have great natural structure, don’t hide your shape, or can be tucked in to create more shape.
+If you have a jacket, sport coat, belt, or sweater, that could be a good styling addition to add structure.

-There are always exceptions to these rules, right? — Like, I’ll never reject a fabulously chunky sweater, or thumbs down a quality t-shirt.
+There are always exceptions to these rules, right? — I’ll never reject a fabulously chunky sweater, and I won’t thumbs down a great t-shirt.
 Overall, I’m a big fan of options.
-If you love something, bring it along and I’ll make suggestions!
+If you love something, bring it along (or text or email me a photo) and I’ll make suggestions!

-Fresh, highlighting makeup is best (think Glossier), with light coverage (though a good foundation is key).
-Feel free to go bold though, if you feel like your makeup skills are strong.
-If you have long hair, bring a little kit with you, so you can either freshen up, or possibly pull back your hair.
+Wear fresh, highlighting makeup (think Glossier).
+I offer a discount if you get your makeup done from one of my suggested makeup or hair artists.
+Bring a little kit with you, so you can freshen up, or possibly pull back your hair.

-Lastly, (sorry this is awkward!) if you’re planning on wearing a bra, try it on with all the clothes you plan on bringing.
-Move around (truly, do!) to check for bra lines or straps — front and back.
-It’s really hard (sometimes impossible) to edit those bra lines out and they can ruin an amazing photo.
+Try on your bra with each outfit you plan to bring (if you plan to wear a bra).
+Move around and check for lines or straps — front and back.
+It’s really hard (sometimes impossible) to edit those lines out and they can ruin an amazing photo.